-We must reset the rules and standards for the products and services that are at the centre of these issues.
-And we must raise public expectations about how the internet can better support democracy, by explaining what’s wrong, exposing why it’s happening and offering solutions.
-We believe the internet can once again become a force for good, not a marketplace for manipulation by the highest bidder.
+All of us, in one form or another, have experienced the ugly real world consequences that stem from the unchecked proliferation of artificially manufactured online division.
+But it doesn’t have to be this way.
+There is still time to stop this democratic decline.
+To do so, we must reset the rules and standards for the products and services at the centre of these issues.
+And we must raise public expectations about how the internet can better support democracy by explaining what’s wrong, exposing why it’s happening, and offering solutions.
+Together, we can make the online sphere once again become a force for good – not a marketplace for manipulation by the highest bidder.